naoshibaikyu/cyborgresistance/halloween.md

 WitchArrietty Shocked: Look at the size of that castle!

+%In a distance, there is a huge decayed looking castle behind the graveyard.
+Then a flash of lightning from the clouds spooks Molly.

 UlalaMolly Shocked: C-Castle?!
 You didn't say there would be an abandoned castle!

 WitchArrietty Smug: Oh, now are *you* chickening out?